-PROCESSING QUALITY OF SELECTED POTATO (SOLANUM TUBEROSUM L.) ULTIVARS GROWN IN RWANDA
+PROCESSING QUALITY OF SELECTED POTATO (SOLANUM TUBEROSUM L.) CULTIVARS GROWN IN RWANDA

 Keywords:Dry matter, potato cultivars, specific gravity, sugars, starch